Dr Marc K. Dudley

 (Kent State University Press, 2012).

 "Reading Between the (Color) Lines: Teaching Race in Hemingway's 'The Battler,'" Teaching Hemingway and Race.
 Ed.
 Gary Holcomb.
-Kent State University Press, 2018.
+Kent State University Press, 2018 (Fall).

 “Killin’ em with Kindness: ‘The Porter’ and Hemingway’s Racial Cauldron," The Hemingway Review.
 29.2 (Spring 2010): 28-45. https://muse.jhu.edu/article/384708

 "Shape-shifting and Moving Mountains: Hemingway's Identity Politics in Under Kilimanjaro."
-(To be presented at The Hemingway Society International Conference: Hemingway in Paris; Paris, France--July 2018)
+(Presented at The Hemingway Society International Conference: Hemingway in Paris; Paris, France--July 2018)

 "Wrestling Ernest Hemingway: Cormac McCarthy's John Cole, Race, and the Code Hero."
 (Presented at The South Atlantic Modern Language Association; Atlanta, Georgia--November 2017)